samuelroland/dme/docs/paradigm-analysis-report.typ

 == Project needs
 Before discussing this paradigm, let's briefly recall what DME (Delightful Markdown Experience) desktop app needs.
 As a Markdown previewer on steroids, we need to develop a pretty optimized program to bring a great browsing experience.
 To achieve maximum speed, we need to implement multi-threading to the maximum, making all IOs tasks in separated threads to avoid waiting on hardware when we could move forward with computation.

-Searching for Markdown files on the disk, reading their content, indexing the headings, building a research index, is appropriate to sharing Markdown files across several threads to build this index as fast as possible on the first startup.
+Searching for Markdown files on the disk, reading their content, indexing the headings, and building a research index, is appropriate to sharing Markdown files across several threads to build this index as fast as possible on the first startup.
 In addition to building this index, we want to have a very fast rendering on the displayed Markdown document.
 Generating the highlighted code snippets can take a bit of time considering we'll use Tree-Sitter to have top-quality tokenization, that's another work to be distributed among several threads.

-In addition, we want to avoid crashing the app as the whole UI will quit, creating a bad experience for the user, this could happen in case a strange Markdown file containing binary data was opened and the parser wasn't robust enough to support this unusual situation.
-It's not a like a CLI where if you get an error, you are used to run it again with other arguments, people are going to start it via the start menu and when it crashes, no logs will be immediately visible.
+In addition, we want to avoid crashing the app as the whole UI will quit, creating a bad experience for the user.
+This could happen in case a strange Markdown file containing binary data was opened, and the parser wasn't robust enough to support this unusual situation.
+It's not a like a CLI where if you get an error, you are used to running it again with other arguments, people are going to start it via the start menu, and when it crashes, no logs will be immediately visible.

 Finally, as the app is going to be open for hours, like a PDF previewer or a web browser, we cannot tolerate memory leaks as it would slowly but surely eat all the available RAM...